vberkaltun/Web-Kiosk/readme.md

 ### Testing

 You can use [MAMP](https://www.mamp.info) for server-side for your testing on your local host.
 At this point, We preferred to use version 3.3.0 of MAMP.
-We recommend you to use this version of MAMP for testing without having a problem.
+For a better testing without having a problem, we recommend you to use this version of MAMP.

 Due to lack of resources on server-side, we could not test this project in real life.
 We worked on the local server with MAMP throughout the project lifespan.